top of page

 Tele-Hope was officially launched on December 6, 2022, but the dream began long before that.

 When I got up to the mountain, something stopped me through the tears and anger.
 I pulled over.
 Looked up.
 Cried some more, cursed even more, and then, despite my better judgment, I tested God.
 I asked Him to show me a sign.
 Something real.
 Something I had never seen before.
+A shooting star.
 I closed my eyes.
 Prayed.
 Waited.
 I waited until a car passed by because I wanted to know I was not the only one driving so late in the mountains.
-That car finally passed.
+A car finally passed.
 I opened my eyes.
 There it was.
 My first shooting star.
 My sign of hope.

 That's what Tele-Hope is all about.
+We can all be someones sign of hope.

 If you’ve read this far, thank you.
 That means more than you know.